 For some characters, particularly those who do not belong to a Guild or similar organisation, this assumption may not be correct.

 Example: Archibald has Magic Ritual (Water) 4 and wants to create a Clear Mind(T) ritual.
-To create this ritual would normally take 2 hours, but as it has an instant spell equivalent and Archibald is deemed to have access to the underlying ritual, he can create a ritual in only 1 hour.
+To modify this ritual would normally take 2 hours, but as it has an instant spell equivalent and Archibald is deemed to have access to the underlying ritual, he can create a ritual in only 1 hour.

 Example: Caffrey spends 2 hours modifying the Strength Justice Ceremony for his own use and creates a ritual requiring